-(i) Oxidation of a primary alcohol to carboxylic acid.
+(i) Oxidation of primary alcohol to a carboxylic acid.

-(ii) Oxidation of a primary alcohol to aldehyde.
+- (ii) Oxidation of primary alcohol to aldehyde.

-(iii) Bromination of phenol to 2,4,6-tribromophenol.
+- (iii) Bromination of phenol to 2,4,6-tribromophenol.

 - (iv) Benzyl alcohol to benzoic acid.

 - (v) Dehydration of propan-2-ol to propene.

 - (vi) Butan-2-one to butan-2-ol.

-- (i) NaBH4 or LiAlH4
+- (i) NaBH4 or LiAIH4 to acidified KMnO4

-- (ii) 85 % phosphoric acid
+- (ii) Pyridinium chlorochromate (PCC)

-- (iii) Acidified potassium permanganate
+- (iii) Bromine water

-- (iv) Bromine water
+- (iv) Acidified potassium permanganate

-- (v) Pyridinium chlorochromate (PCC)
+- (v) Concentrated H2SO4 or H3PO4

-- (vi) Acidified potassium permanganate
+- (vi) Catalytic hydrogenation or sodium borohydride (NaBH4) or lithium aluminium hydride (LiAlH4)

-Give reason for the higher boiling point of ethanol in comparison to methoxymethane.
+Give a reason for the higher boiling point of ethanol in comparison to methoxymethane.

-Ethanol experiences intermolecular H - bonding because of the presence of - OH group, which results in association of molecules. additional energy is necessary to break these hydrogen bonds.
+Ethanol experiences intermolecular H - bonding because of the presence of - OH group, which results in the association of molecules. additional energy is necessary to break these hydrogen bonds.
 Conversely, methoxymethane does not experience H - bonding.
 Therefore, ethanol has a higher boiling point when compared to methoxymethane